woodstockcs/games-class-docs/adr-initial.md

 ## Initial Gameplay

-Go to [A Dark Room](https://adarkroom.doublespeakgames.com/) and play the game for 10-20 minutes, then answer as many Notice & Wonder questions below as you can.
+Go to [https://adarkroom.doublespeakgames.com/](https://adarkroom.doublespeakgames.com/) and play A Dark Room for 10-20 minutes.

+Then answer as many Notice & Wonder questions below as you can.

 If you already have a game in progress, consider saving it (so you can get it back later) and starting a new game to think about while you answer these questions.